 Target response time: within 12 months

-When you report a repair we will give you an appointment time.
-Our contractor will call with an appointment time slot that suits you.
+When you report a repair we will either give you an appointment time or our contractor will call with a time slot that suits you.
 If you cancel the appointment later than 10am on the day we will charge you £20.
 Likewise, if we cancel later than 10am and cannot complete the repair on the same day we'll pay you £20.

 Always ask for proof of identity before letting anyone into your home.
 This includes staff from West Kent and anyone working on our behalf.
 If you’re not sure just give us a call.